MyPortugalHoliday.com

 Legend: 1) Tavira 2) Faro 3) Lagos 4) Sagres 5) Albufeira 6) Vilamoura 7) Lisbon 8) Sintra 9) Cascais 10) Setúbal 11) Óbidos 12) Evora 13) Elvas 14) Marvão 15) Castelo Branco 16) Tomar

-A suggested route for touring the Algarve would include Faro, Tavira, and Lagos.
-Begin with a day exploring the historic city of Faro, then spend two days in charming Tavira.
-For the second part of the trip, base yourself in Lagos, taking day trips to Silves and Sagres.
-If you have more time, consider adding a few beach days in Albufeira, Alvor, or Vilamoura.
+If you are drawn to the Algarve, a suggested route would take you through Faro, Tavira, and Lagos.
+Begin with a day exploring the historic city of Faro, then spend two days soaking up the charm of Tavira.
+For the second half of the trip, base yourself in Lagos and take day trips to Silves and Sagres.
+If time allows, a few relaxed beach days in Albufeira, Alvor, or Vilamoura make for a wonderful addition.

-For a holiday in Lisbon, you could spend three days exploring the city, visiting the Alfama, Baixa, and Belém districts.
-A full guide to three days in Lisbon be read here.
-The trip can be extended with day trips to Sintra, Cascais, Setúbal, Évora, and Óbidos, all of which are easily accessible by public transport.
+If Lisbon appeals to you, plan to spend at least three days exploring the city, visiting the Alfama, Baixa, and Belém districts.
+You can find a full guide to three days in Lisbon here The trip can also be extended with day trips to Sintra, Cascais, Setúbal, Évora, and Óbidos, all of which are easily accessible by public transport.

 There will be warm enough days for spending time on the beach in October